Donor recognition matters.

 Online donor walls are a unique opportunity to acknowledge donors who gave smaller gifts.

-Nonprofit organizations can create and implement their own virtual donor wall for free, and then push it out through social networking sites – amplifying the donor recognition.
+Nonprofit organizations can create and implement their own virtual donor wall for free, and then push it out through social networking sites – amplifying donor recognition.

 Virtual donor walls are a win-win for smaller organizations.
 It’s a way to have a personal connection between a donor and a cause, regardless of the size of their gift.